polterguy/magic.data.common/README.md

 ### Joins

-The project supports joins by parametrizing your **[sql.read]** invocation with **[join]** arguments, if you have created the Sakila database which is distributed with Magic out of the box, you can execute the following MySQL join SQL statement.
+The project supports joins by parametrizing your **[sql.read]** invocation with **[join]** arguments.
+If you have created the Sakila example database from Oracle, you can execute the following MySQL join SQL statement to see a join.

 ```
 mysql.connect:sakila